Vertiv Holdings Co (VRT) Shares Plummet Below 1-Year High

-The stock of Vertiv Holdings Co (NYSE: VRT) has decreased by -2.51 when compared to last closing price of 15.96.Despite this, the company has seen a gain of 3.05% in its stock price over the last five trading days.
+Vertiv Holdings Co (NYSE: VRT)’s stock price has gone decline by -0.31 in comparison to its previous close of 16.29, however, the company has experienced a 3.90% increase in its stock price over the last five trading days.

 Is It Worth Investing in Vertiv Holdings Co (NYSE: VRT) Right Now?